Best things to do in Dallas

 What is it?
 Not only is it an absolute must-visit spot for all food-fans, but celebrity chef Dean Fearing's eponymous restaurant is a sophisticated affair set within the stylish Ritz-Carlton Hotel.

 What is it?
-A short eight-minute drive south of downtown, the 302-acre park sits within the Great Trinity Forest, part of Davy Crockett’s legacy to the Big D. With riding lessons, trail rides and hippotherapy, the Texas Horse Park is a tribute Texas's equestrian history.
+The 302-acre park sits within the Great Trinity Forest, as part of Davy Crockett’s legacy to the Big D. With riding lessons, trail rides and hippotherapy, the Texas Horse Park is a tribute Texas's equestrian history.

 Why go?
 Get to know Dallas the traditional way—from horseback—at Texas Horse Park.
 Channel your inner cowboy or girl amid ancient trees, freshwater springs and a large Native American archaeological site, while you ride along the Trinity River as the sparkling modern skyline of downtown Dallas glimmers on the horizon.